 What happens when there's trouble?

 Now suppose you cut through or damage the cable leading to your appliance.
-If you cut through one of the wires, there's effectively a current "leak" from the circuit, so there will be unequal currents flowing in the live and neutral wires.
+If you cut through one of the power-carrying wires, there's effectively a current "leak" from the circuit, so there will be unequal currents flowing in the live and neutral wires.
 One of the wires will carry more current than the other, so the magnetic fields they produce will no longer cancel out and there will be a net magnetic field in the core.

 How does that helps us?
 The iron core has a third, smaller coil of wire wrapped around it.
 This is called the search or detector coil and it's wired up to a very fast electromagnetic switch called a relay (transistors, thyristors, and even vacuum tubes can be used instead).
 When a current imbalance occurs, the magnetic field induced in the core causes an electric current to flow in the search coil.
 That current triggers the relay, and the relay then cuts off the power.
 See how it happens in the animation in the box below.